fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 # Demo time !

 I wrote a small python script that reproduces the "family feud" demo.
-The script just outputs the data and the tag cloud are actually create manually on [wordclouds.com](https://www.wordclouds.com/) Here are a few results.
+The script just outputs the data and the tag clouds are actually created manually on [wordclouds.com](https://www.wordclouds.com/) Here are a few results.

 ## The useful stuff

 First, we can use this to understand stereotypes.

 At Indeed, I had to work a lot with domain specific vocabulary.
-Jobseeker might search for an `RN` or an `LVN` job for instance.
+Jobseekers might search for an `RN` or an `LVN` job for instance.
 These acronyms were very obscure for me and other most non-native speakers.

 If I search for `RN stands for`, I get the following results